django-cms/django-cms/docs/how_to/11-apphooks.rst

 If you are writing apphooks for third-party applications, you may find one that in fact does not have an application namespace for its URLs.
-Such an application is liable to tun into namespace conflicts, and doesn't represent good practice.
+Such an application is liable to run into namespace conflicts, and doesn't represent good practice.

 However if you *do* encounter such an application, your own apphook for it will need in turn to forgo the ``app_name`` attribute.

-Note that unlike apphooks without ``app_name`` attributes can be attached only to one page at a time; attempting to apply them a second time will cause an error.
+Note that apphooks without ``app_name`` attributes can be attached only to one page at a time; attempting to apply them a second time will cause an error.
 Only one instance of these apphooks can exist.

 See :ref:`multi_apphook` for more on having multiple apphook instances.